hzeller/stuff-org/README.md

 to edit, while others only see a read-only view.
 The readonly view also has the nice property that it is concise and looks good on mobile devices.

+If you give it a key and cert PEM via the `--ssl-key` and `--ssl-cert` options, this will start an HTTPS server (which also understands HTTP/2.0).

 ### Features
 (work in progress of course)